spyderkam/math-fun/sphere_fall_plane.md

-# Mathematical Model for a Rigid Sphere Falling from a Plane
+# Mathematical Model for a Rigid Sphere Falling from an Airplane

 ## Defining the System